 Adults with ET often notice that drinking alcohol reduces tremor for one to two hours.
 When you use alcohol responsibly, it can be very effective in temporarily reducing tremor.
 It may even be helpful to have one or two drinks during social events to suppress tremor.
 There are, however, important issues to consider in using alcohol for ET.
-Rebound tremor may occur after excessive alcohol use, making tremor temporarily more severe the next day.
-If you use alcohol to reduce tremor, be sure to talk with your doctor about it.
+Rebound tremor may occur after alcohol use, making tremor temporarily more severe the next day.
+If you use alcohol to reduce tremor, be sure to discuss this with your doctor.
 You should avoid excessive use of alcohol, and never consume alcohol if you plan to drive.
-The limitations of the use of alcohol as a treatment for ET include the short duration of response, development of tolerance to the anti-tremor effect, increased tremor as alcohol is metabolized, and the risk of alcoholism.
+Alcohol is not prescribed as a treatment for ET due to the problems associated with its use: development of tolerance to the anti-tremor effect, increased tremor as alcohol is metabolized, and the risk of alcoholism.

-What other tactics might help me manage my ET?
+What else might help me manage my tremor?

-While the following do not have proven effectiveness for ET, some people with ET have found them to be beneficial:
+While the following have no proven effectiveness for ET, some people with ET have found them to be beneficial: